-Most people have experienced the discomfort of a stove burn or another hot surface burn at some point in their lives.
+Most people have experienced the discomfort of a minor burn from a stove or iron at some point in their lives.
 However, more severe burns could require long-term rehabilitation and multiple surgeries to treat.
 Even after treatment, they may still leave permanent scars.
-If you were injured due to another’s negligence, a Lincoln burn injury lawyer could help.
+If you were injured due to another person’s negligence, a Lincoln burn injury lawyer can help.

-Burns fall into several degrees of classification based on their severity.
+Burns are classified based on their severity.
 First-degree burns typically only impact the outermost skin layer, causing visible swelling and redness.
-A second-degree burn impacts both the outer skin layer and the layer of skin just beneath, which can lead to blistering and discoloration.
+A second-degree burn impacts the outer skin layer and the layer just beneath, which can lead to blistering and discoloration.

-Finally, the most severe burn is a third-degree burn, which impacts the tissue beneath the skin and causes blackened tissue and numbness.
+The most severe burn is a third-degree burn, which impacts the tissue beneath the skin and causes blackened tissue and numbness.
 This often requires skin grafts to treat and will most likely leave permanent damage.
 A diligent attorney can assess the severity of your burn injuries and help you determine the value of your claim.

 Liability in a Lincoln Injury Claim

 Burn injury lawsuits are typically founded on a claim of negligence.
-To establish negligence, the injured party must prove that the defendant owed them a duty of care, breached the duty, and their injury was the direct result of that breach.
+To establish negligence, you must prove that the defendant owed you a duty of care, breached that duty, and directly caused your injury.

-Who could be held liable for a person’s injuries depends on the specific circumstances.
-Depending on the exact cause of the injury, there could be more than one party responsible for the resulting damages.
+Depending on the exact cause of the accident, there could be more than one party responsible for your resulting injuries.
 Examples of parties who could be held liable in a Lincoln burn injury case include: